 Energy generators connected to the distribution network are called Embedded Generating Units.
-These embedded generators are located throughout our distribution network and are not directly connected to the transmission network.
+This embedded generation is located throughout our distribution network and is not directly connected to the transmission network.

 Embedded generating units may comprise of different types of generation including, but not limited to: